9th Screen Actors Guild Awards

-The 9th Screen Actors Guild Awards, honoring the best achievements in film and television performances for the year 2002, took place on March 9, 2003.
+The 9th Screen Actors Guild Awards, awarded by the Screen Actors Guild and honoring the best achievements in film and television performances for the year 2002, took place on March 9, 2003.
 The ceremony was held at the Shrine Exposition Center in Los Angeles, California, and was televised live by TNT.

 The nominees were announced on January 28, 2003, by Megan Mullally and Michael Clarke Duncan at Los Angeles' Skirball Cultural Center's Magnin Auditorium.

 Winners and nominees

 Winners are listed first and highlighted in boldface.